-This pesto recipe uses hemp hearts as a replacement for pinenuts and to add a protein boost!
+This Vegan Pesto Recipe recipe uses hemp hearts as a replacement for pinenuts and to add a protein boost!
 Miso is used in place of parmesan cheese to offer that umami or savoury flavour.
-A simple to prepare condiment that can be easily added to buddha bowls, used as a salad dressing, or on your favourite pasta.
+A simple to prepare condiment that can be easily added to Buddha bowls, used as a salad dressing, or on your favourite pasta.

 Course Main Course, Side Dish Cuisine Canadian, Italian Keyword Dairy Free Pesto Recipe, Hemp Pesto Recipe, Vegan Pesto Pasta Recipe